Layout

 Content layout enables the definition of a background style (solid color, gradient, or image), includes variants with different styles to separates the header from the content (divider or solid background), the option to create a container-header overlap, and the possibility to include a secondary header content.
 Content layout also allows more freedom to define layout properties such as the maximum content width, and content padding.
 To learn more about header styling use cases, see hero header pattern guidelines.

-Information inside the content area can be distributed using the 12-col grid, along with other components such as column layout for greater control (creating multiple columns inside a component).
+Column layout and grid are components that provide the low-level flexibility to create layouts or help organize the information within a page or even within other components.
+Information inside the content area of a page can be distributed using the column layout (A), or 12-col grid (B), for greater control (creating multiple equal columns inside a component).
 The content can be displayed using containers, cards, or directly laying the content on the background of the page.

 Layout principles